skyrandomlab/photolab.github.io/index.md

 ## Welcome to my computational photography projects

-The projects are done in computational photography given by [Derek Hoiem](http://dhoiem.cs.illinois.edu/) in 2019 Fall.
+The projects are done in the computational photography course given by [Derek Hoiem](http://dhoiem.cs.illinois.edu/) in 2019 Fall.

 An app demo (powered by Flask and WebRTC) extended from the projects: https://randomlab.herokuapp.com/book/photolab